superupon/knowledge_zh/notes/eng/EnglishPhrases.md

 For example, if you say, "The car is in perfect condition, but the high price is a fly in the ointment," you are saying that the car is great, but its cost is a problem.

+## Baggage

+The term "baggage" can have different meanings depending on the context.
+Here are some of its common uses:

+Physical Luggage: In the most literal sense, baggage refers to the bags, suitcases, and other items that you carry with you when you travel.
+This could be anything from a small handbag or backpack to large suitcases, and it might include clothes, toiletries, books, electronic devices, and other personal belongings.

+Emotional Baggage: In a metaphorical sense, baggage can refer to the past traumas, issues, or burdens that a person carries with them emotionally.
+These might be unresolved issues from past relationships, deeply ingrained fears or insecurities, or memories of traumatic events.
+This kind of "baggage" can affect a person's behavior and emotional well-being.

+Data Baggage: In distributed tracing, baggage refers to the data that travels with the trace, like metadata that provides context for the trace.

+## Banal

+"Banal" is an adjective that originates from the French language.
+It is used to describe something that is so unoriginal, common, or ordinary as to be boring or uninspired.
+Essentially, it refers to something that lacks freshness, novelty, or excitement.

+For example, if a movie plot is described as "banal," it means it's perceived as clichéd or predictable, offering nothing new or interesting to the viewer.

 ## Boilerplate

 "Boilerplate"在编程中通常有两种含义：